How to take on a member of staff in your business:

 How are they getting on?

 Arranging a get together in the first couple of weeks/months for a formal or informal appraisal is a really good idea to ensure the working relationship is working out for both parties.
 Communication in the relationship is key both in the early stages and ongoing.
 Any little niggles can be ironed out in the early stages if you foster an ‘open door’ policy.
+Take at look at our advice for having great 1-1 meetings with your staff here.

 Attaining and retaining staff is key to the success and growth of any business, so be sure to treat the employment process with due diligence, obtaining professional guidance along the way to ensure you are protected from any potential disputes in the future.
+Consider employing older workers in your business, as they bring with them lots of experience and connections that you can benefit from, as well as typically being very loyal to the business and check out our tips for making your workplace so good your employees want to stay.